 It is important to note that there should be no loss of privacy to either side neighbour.
 No neighbour should be affected.
+Screening or screen planting can be provided for the rear neighbour if requested.

 D10 Building Colours and Materials